automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Abrictosaurus.md

 # Abrictosaurus
-## Description: An early relative of Heterodontosaurus.
+## An early relative of Heterodontosaurus.